idaholab/moose/framework/doc/content/source/materials/MaterialConverter.md

 The `MaterialConverter` is used to explicitly convert regular material properties into AD material properties and visa versa.

-!alert warning If the `MaterialConverter` for RankTwoTensor eigenstrains, using the TensorMechanicsAction with automatic/_eigenstrain/_names = true, the input tensors/eigenstrains will not be included in the eigenstrain/_names list passed.
+!alert warning When using the [`MaterialConverter`](MaterialConverter.md) object for RankTwoTensor eigenstrains with the `TensorMechanicsAction` setting `automatic_eigenstrain_names = true`, eigenstrains listed as MaterialConverter input  tensors will not be included in the `eigenstrain_names` list passed.
 Set the automatic/_eigenstrain/_names = false and populate this list manually if these components need to be included.

 ## Description and Syntax